cameronpcuevas/pdsnd_github/README.md

 ### Explore US Bikeshare Data

 This project explores bikeshare data for three US cities - Chicago, New York City, and Washington.
 It takes in input from the user and computes descriptive statistics based on the city and timeframe the user would like to explore.
+It also gives the user the option to view the raw data, 5 lines at a time.

 ### Examples